-"Mr Zuma's errors and blunders, quiete early in his incumbency were critical glimpses of the quality of an average ANC cadre in south Africa post 1994, a matter the ANC it's self identified as worriesome"
+"Mr Zuma's errors and blunders, quite early in his incumbency were critical glimpses at the quality of an average ANC cadre in South Africa post 1994, a matter the ANC self-identified as worrisome."

 Jacob Zuma: The Virtual Image of the Limits of Constituted Power in South Africa post-1994?

 It is not worth it in this brief reflection to repeat and assess the validity of the debates in favor or against Mr Jacob Zuma demitting office — stepping down as President in order to allow the restoration of the trust, indeed “vulnerable trust” South Africans have bestowed in the African National Congress (ANC), ‘Mandela’s ANC’ for the past twenty two years.
 No doubt, as one of the leading organizations for the movement of black liberation, the prestigious history of the ANC cannot be denied and this is shown among others by its own members who have echoed the sentiments voiced out by a cross section of our public life for Mr Zuma to demit office.
 Mr Zuma’s errors and blunders, quite early in his incumbency were critical glimpses of the quality of an average ANC cadre in South Africa post 1994, a matter the ANC itself identified as worrisome.